C-Hash-Tag/ProductSquare/README.md

 1. Fork the repository at 'https://github.com/C-Hash-Tag/ProductSquare'
 2. Clone it down to your local machine
 3. From the root directory 'npm install' and 'bower install'
-4. Run server.js from root directory and browse at localhost:3000
+4. Run 'node server.js' or 'nodemon server.js' (if you have nodemon installed) from root directory and view the app at localhost:3000

 ### Frequently Asked Questions